1ai7h/1ai7h/README.md

   - Linked Lists
   - depth first search
   - breadth first search
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything Data Science/Math related!
 - 📫 How to reach me through Linkedin on my profile or here!

 <!---